STARVATION MODE is a MYTH

 If you are a sugar burner, your muscles rely on glucose for fuel.
 So if you deprive your body of glucose through fasting or caloric deficit, your body will run out of glucose at some point as it can only store about 2000 calories or so of glucose in your muscles and liver.
 The body then starts to cannibalize protein to make more sugar to fuel the body.
-This is what is referred to as “starvation mode”.
+This will lower your basal metabolic rate (BMR) which means you will need less calories to maintain.
+This can happen with sugar burners, but is not likely to be significant in those that are keto adapted and getting enough protein as this state spares muscle.
+You are no longer burning glucose for fuel.
+You are burning free fatty acids (FFA) and ketones!

 WHY INTERMITTENT FASTING WORKS WITH KETO!